paalskjetne/user-docs/docs/source/apps/message_broker.md

-# Register an application behind a firewall
+# Registration of firewall-protected applications

 A message broker is offered to application providers to facilitate the integration of applications running in restricted network access in which direct communication from the outside world is blocked.